 Despite recent job losses, the local manufacturing sector remains a large employer.
-This, coupled with emerging opportunities in advanced manufacturing nation-wide, suggests this industry is in a transitional stage of development, with opportunities to consolidate and grow is development, with opportunities to consolidate and grow sector, though quite small in employment numbers, has a location quotient above 1.0 and has been growing strongly at an average annual rate of 3.0 per cent.
+This, coupled with emerging opportunities in advanced manufacturing nation-wide, suggests this industry is in a transitional stage of development, with opportunities to consolidate and grow in future.
+Hornsby Shire's arts and recreation services sector, though quite small in employment numbers, has a location quotient above 1.0 and has been growing strongly at an average annual rate of 3.0 per cent.
 This points to opportunities in both the arts and creative industries as well as sport and recreation in Hornsby Shire.
 Growth in this sector can contribute to the overall attractiveness and liveability of the area.